virgesmith/neworder/README.md

 __NB the following is a work-in-progress and will change frequently...__

 The microsimulation framework expects a python module called [config.py](example/config.py) that, minimally:
-- describes how to initialise a model object (in this case it's defined in [population.py](example/population.py))
+- describes how to initialise model object(s) (in this case it's just one, defined in [population.py](example/population.py))
 - defines a timeline and a timestep.
+- describes what (if any) checks to run after each timestep.
-- defines the _transitions_ that the population are subject to during the timeline
+- defines the _transitions_ that the population are subject to during the timeline.
-- [TODO] describes what to do with the simulated population data when the simulation is done.
+- describes what to do with the simulated population data when the simulation is done.

 In the example, the transitions are (currently) ageing, births, and deaths.
 Ageing simply increments individual's ages according to the timestep.
 Births and deaths are randomly sampled and parameterised by fertility and mortality rates respectively.